Composite Fence: Pros, Cons, and Total Cost

 When you start looking at premium composite fences, you’ll notice that not all are created equal.
 The real difference lies in the materials, the manufacturing process, and the technology used to protect the fence boards from the elements.
 While many brands offer a low-maintenance alternative to wood, the details determine how your fence will look and perform years down the road.
 Let's break down what sets a truly premium option, like Frame It All, apart from the rest.

-Why Choose Frame It All
+The Frame It All Difference

 We designed our Cap Composite Fencing with both durability and the planet in mind.
 Each board is made from a blend of sustainably sourced wood fibers and recycled plastics, giving you a strong, eco-friendly product you can feel good about.
 What truly makes our fencing stand out is the proprietary 360-degree cap coating.
 Think of it as a protective shield that fully encases the board, defending it from every angle.
 This cap ensures the fence will resist rot, fading, and bacteria without ever needing a coat of paint or stain.
 It’s the key to a beautiful fence that lasts for decades with minimal effort from you.